Controlled Text Generation with Natural Language Instructions

-To enable flexible, high-quality, and fast controlled text generation, we introduce \textit{Instruction-based Controlled Text Generation} (\method), a prompt-based controlled text generation framework. \method verbalizes constraints into natural language descriptions and uses an instruction consisting of the natural language description and a few demonstrations to encourage the model to incorporate the constraints during generation.
-In this section, we describe the data synthesis method, input format, training method, and inference method of \method in detail.
+Our proposed framework, \textit{Instruction-based Controlled Text Generation} (\method), is a prompt-based controlled text generation framework. \method verbalizes constraints into natural language and uses instructions that consist of the natural language verbalization and a few demonstrations to encourage the model to incorporate the constraints during generation.
+In this section, we describe the data synthesis method, input format, training method, and inference method of \method.\looseness=-1